-B. Classical hydrodynamic limit
+B. The classical hydrodynamic limit

-In the classical hydrodynamic limit $k \to 0$ , the macroscopic quantities $D_T$ , $\Gamma$ , and $c_s$ are independent of k.
+In the classical hydrodynamic limit $k \to 0$, the macroscopic quantities D_T , Γ , and c_s are independent of k.
 Thus a plot of the generalized quantities against k should reach a plateau in this limit.
 For the shear viscosity in Fig. 8, a clear plateau is observed, indicating that the transverse dynamics of our system has reached the classical limit.
-Data for $\tilde{D}T(\tilde{k})$ , $\tilde{\Gamma}(\tilde{k})$ , and $\tilde{c}s(\tilde{k})$ plotted against $\tilde{k}$ , i.e., in reduced units, are shown in Fig. 20.
+Data for $D_T(k)$, $\Gamma(k)$, and $\tilde{c}s(k)$ plotted against \tilde{k} , i.e., in reduced units, are shown in Fig. 20.
 A plateau is not present for all quantities, indicating that the thermal diffusion coefficient, the sound attenuation, and the longitudinal speed of sound reach the classical limit at different length scales.
 The speed of sound clearly shows a plateau and the diffusion coefficient seems to be on the edge of one, whereas the sound attenuation coefficient shows no signs of reaching a plateau at all.
 Classical hydrodynamics correctly predicts the transverse dynamics on length scales where the predictions for the longitudinal dynamics fail.
-This means that it is the simple
+This means that it is the simple linear diffusion of momentum which is the governing process for the transverse dynamics, but that the underlying processes for the longitudinal dynamics, that is, the relaxation of local density and temperature fluctuations, is not correctly accounted for by the theory.
+Also see [44].